bharath12345/bharath12345.github.io/_posts/2014-10-17-functional-conference-random-notes.md

 * The next wave of language adoption will *NOT* be a big massive wave like Java.
 It will instead be a tsunami of many smaller waves composed of of the Scala's, Clojure's, Ruby's, Swift's and so many more...

 #### Day 2, Session 2: Functional programming using Dyalog, by Morten Kromberg
 [APL](http://tryapl.org/).
-I had never heard about it.
+I had never heard of it.
 The name of Ken Iverson sounded familiar and in league with Alonzo Church, Alan Turing, Haskell Curry et al. But nothing more...

 And what an eye-opener it was!
 If there was a award for the most mind-blowing session, then this one won the 1st, 2nd and 3rd places!